DataDog/hiring-engineers/answers.md

 # Datadog Hiring Challenge

 ## Level 0 - Setup an Ubuntu VM
-I spun up an Ubuntu VM using Vagrant.
+I used Vagrant to spin up an Ubuntu VM.

 ## Level 1 - Collecting Your Data